UnfazedAy/book_store_django/README.md

 # BOOK STORE

 A simple book store application using Django.
-This project is specifically aimed to practice Django and its features as well as utilize the Django REST framework and implement database models.
+This project is specifically aimed to practice Django and its features as well as utilize the Django REST framework and implement database models and entity relationships.

 ## Getting Started